 The Enquiry is a student newspaper, written by students for the Seminary community.
-Issues are published approximately once every four weeks and distributed throughout the campus.
-Student contributions are welcomed and should be turned in at the editor's office, Ledford Center.
+Issues are published approximately three to four times a semester and distributed throughout the campus.
+Student contributions are welcomed and should be turned in at the Dean of Students office, Ledford Center.